hjson/hjson/pages/index.md

 ```
 {
   text: look ma, no quotes!

-  # quoteless strings include everything
-  # up to the end of the line (so no comma).
+  # To make your life easy, put the next
+  # value or comment on a new line.
+  # It's also easier to read!
 }
 ```